Recently Updated Collectibles

 Casio G-Shock DW-5000C

-Watches · Updated about 1 month ago
+Watches · Updated 3 months ago

 Engineer Kikuo Ibe dropped a watch his father gave him and watched it shatter on the floor.
 That moment of loss became an obsession: build a watch that can't break.
 After two years and over 200 failed prototypes - many dropped from the third-floor bathroom window of Casio's R&D building - Ibe...